 The object's data is compacted (if it's fragmented) and copied.
 The copy is then placed on the pasteboard.

-To read data from the pasteboard into a Snd
+To read data from the pasteboard into a Snd, invoke the

 initFromPasteboard: method: